client/client/README.md

 ### 👋 Hi there, I'm client!
 I'm a graphic designer and a web  developer.

-14 • he him • professional procastinator
+14 • he/him • professional procastinator

 #### 💬 Need to contact me?
 * Discord: client#1234